-There are two principal ways to produce low carbon hydrogen: use renewable electricity-powered electrolysis to split the H from H_2O in water to produce what is known as green hydrogen; or produce it by splitting the H from the CH4 in methane (natural gas) and capture the CO_2 by-product, which is known as blue hydrogen.
+There are two principal ways to produce low carbon hydrogen: use renewable electricity and electrolysis to split the H from H_2O (water) to produce what is known as green hydrogen; or produce it by splitting the H from the CH4 in methane (natural gas) and capture the CO_2 by-product, which is known as blue hydrogen.

 The UK hopes to produce both blue and green hydrogen at industrial clusters around the country.
 The most carbon intensive industrial cluster is the Humber region.
-Proposed at-scale blue hydrogen production plants such as H2H Saltend could be amongst the world's first, helping to kickstart a hydrogen economy in this region.
-Further blue and green hydrogen production, usage and storage opportunities, as well as pipelines linking these projects, are also being explored in the region.
+H2H Saltend could be one of the world's first at-scale blue hydrogen plants, helping to kickstart a hydrogen economy in this region.
+The $\rm CO_2$ by-product will be captured and safely stored under the North Sea with Carbon Capture and Storage (CCS) technology.
+Further blue and green hydrogen production, usage and storage opportunities are also being explored in the region.